NeCTAR-RC/nectarcloud-tier0doco/articles/Cloud Expert--DOCID19/Object Storage--DOCID40/Getting Started--DOCID54.md

 ### Command Line API

-you can use swift command to manage your objects storage, you can type:
+You can use swift command to manage your objects storage, you can type:

 ``` swift --help ``` to find out all the available options.